Skip to content

 ParameterKey=TemplateS3Key,ParameterValue=SOURCE_TEMPLATE_KEY

-Recovery Access — deploys into the recovery account/region:
+Recovery Access — deploys into the member recovery account/region:

 aws cloudformation create-stack-instances \